-The French language is peppered with expressions and being such a gastronomic place it should come as no surprise that it is particulary rife with culinary-inspired idioms.
-Here are 9 of my favourite French food expressions.
+The French language is peppered with expressions and being such a gastronomic place it should come as no surprise that it is particularly rife with culinary-inspired idioms.
+Here are 9 of my favourite French expressions.

 Tomber dans les pommes